pricechecker

-9 Factors That Affect a Customer’s Willingness to Pay
+9 Factors That Affect A Customer’s Willingness To Pay

 WTP (Willingness to Pay) is the amount that the customer is willing to pay for the product or service.
 The transaction amount will be between the amount that the buyer is willing to pay, and the seller is willing to accept.
-When a business learns about the price that the customer is willing to pay, then they come up with the strategies to set a price that can be used during the negotiation process.
+When a business learns about the price that the customer is willing to pay, then they come up with strategies to set a price that can be used during the negotiation process.
 The sales representatives will use their knowledge, experience, and skill set to learn about the amount that the customer is ready to pay based on their previous data and with the help of value-based pricing technologies.
-These technologies can be used to recognize how a customer is evaluating the value of the product.
+These technologies can be used to recognize how a customer is evaluating the product’s value.

 Here are the nine factors that will affect the WTP for a product: